Hello Newbie.

 • Shoulders over the ball

-• Ball on the floor between the legs with clearance for the arms
+• Ball on the floor between the legs

-• Arms straight, palms on outside of the ball; fingertips pointing down
+• Arms straight, palms on outside of

 Execution:

-• Accelerate through the heels from the ground to full extension of the hips and legs
+the ground to full extension of the hips and legs

 • Shrug, with straight arms

-• Hip retreats; land in a full front squat, with the elbows beneath the ball
+• Hip retreats; land in a full front

-• Stand to full extension with ball in the rack position to complete the movement
+in the rack position to complete the movement

 • Return to setup